Galilean moons: Europa

 The prominent markings that criss-cross the moon seem to be mainly albedo features, which emphasize low topography.
 There are few craters on Europa because its surface is tectonically active and young.
 Some theories suggest that Jupiter's gravity is causing these markings, as one side of Europa is constantly facing Jupiter.
-Volcanic water eruptions splitting the surface of Europa and even geysers have also been considered as causes.
+Volcanic water eruptions splitting the surface of Europa and even geysers have also been considered as causes but a recent paper put into doubt the existence of any plume on the moon.
 The reddish-brown color of the markings is theorized to be caused by sulfur, but because no data collection devices have been sent to Europa, scientists cannot yet confirm this.
 Europa is primarily made of silicate rock and likely has an iron core.
 It has a tenuous atmosphere composed primarily of oxygen.